Bad Thoughts: Production

 In April 2024, it was reported that Tom Segura had self-financed a pilot episode for a series which had been subsequently sold to Netflix.
 In addition to leading the cast, Segura is the show's creator, director, and executive producer.
 Rami Hachache and Jeremy Konner also direct episodes.
 The producing team includes Segura, Konner, Hachache, Ryan Hall, Molly Mandel, Craig Gerard, and Matthew Zinman.
-The series is produced by Your Mom’s House.
+The series is produced by Your Mom's House.
 The cast includes Christina Pazsitzky.
 In June 2025, Netflix renewed the series for a second season.

 Release

-The series premiered on Netflix from May 13, 2025.
+The series premiered on Netflix on May 13, 2025.
+The second season premiered on May 24, 2026.

 Reception

+Critical response

 A review from Los Angeles Times critic Ali Lerman describes Bad Thoughts as a "fever dream" of dark comedy, highlighting its unhinged and twisted narratives.
 The series has been noted for pushing comedic boundaries and delivering a unique viewing experience.

 The review aggregator website Rotten Tomatoes reported a 54% approval rating based on 13 critic reviews.
 The website's critics consensus reads, "You'll laugh, but you might not be proud afterwards."
 Metacritic, which uses a weighted average, gave a score of 55 out of 100 based on 5 critics, indicating "mixed or average" reviews.

+Viewership

+According to data from Showlabs, Bad Thoughts ranked sixth on Netflix in the United States during the week of May 12–18, 2025.